ASaiM/documentation/framework/installation.rst

 Installation
 ============

+ASaiM framework is based on a custom Galaxy instance (Figure 1).
+This customization is done using several bash and Ansible scripts.

 Download code sources
 #####################

-The sources of ASaiM framework are available on a `GitHub repository <https://github.com/ASaiM/framework/>`_.
+Source code of ASaiM framework are available on a `GitHub repository <https://github.com/ASaiM/framework/>`_.

 Git
 ***